Tokyo subway sarin attack: Toru Toyoda

-Toyoda was 27 at the time of the attack.
+Toru Toyoda (23 January 1968 – 26 July 2018) was 27 years old at the time of the attack.
 He studied Applied Physics at University of Tokyo's Science Department and graduated with honors.
 He also held a master's degree, and was about to begin doctoral studies when he joined Aum, where he belonged to the Chemical Brigade in their Ministry of Science and Technology.

 Toyoda was sentenced to death.
-The appeal against his death sentence was rejected by the Tokyo High Court on July 28, 2003, and was upheld by the Supreme Court on November 6, 2009.
+The appeal against his death sentence was rejected by the Tokyo High Court on 28 July 2003, and was upheld by the Supreme Court on 6 November 2009.
 Toyoda was executed at the Tokyo Detention House on 26 July 2018.

+Katsuya Takahashi

-Katsuya Takahashi was Toru Toyoda's getaway driver.
+Katsuya Takahashi, who was 37 years old at the time of the attack, was Toyoda's getaway driver.
 Takahashi was arrested in June 2012.
+He was the last of the wanted fugitives of the attack to be arrested.

 In 2015, Takahashi was convicted for his role in the attack and was sentenced to life in prison.
 His appeal was rejected by the Tokyo High Court in September 2016.